aws-samples/role-vending-machine/README.md

 - A GitHub workflow called `Generate Providers and Account Variables` runs on a daily schedule
 - The script at `scripts\generate_providers_and_account_vars.py` consumes JSON formatted account lists
 - Provider definitions and terraform variables files are generated and an automatic PR is cut if these files need to be updated.
+- Because RVM uses a separate set of roles for readonly/plan workflows, two sets of `providers.tf` files are generated: one for readonly and one for non-readonly.
+During plan pipeline runs, the non-readonly file should be removed.
+During apply pipeline runs, the readonly file should be removed.
+Don't remove the file manually, just run an `rm` command during the respective pipeline workflow.